From Words to Amino Acids: Does the Curse of Depth Persist?: Additional Results

-\cref{fig:skiplayer_layers_ESM3,fig:skiplayer_layers_E1,fig:skiplayer_layers_DPLM,fig:skiplayer_layers_DPLM2,fig:skiplayer_layers_ProGen2} report propagated \textit{skiplayer future} effects for ESM3, Profluent-E1, DPLM, DPLM2, and ProGen2, respectively.
+\cref{fig:skiplayer_layers_ESM3,fig:skiplayer_layers_E1,fig:skiplayer_layers_DPLM,fig:skiplayer_layers_DPLM2,fig:skiplayer_layers_ProGen2,fig:skiplayer_layers_ProGen3} report propagated \textit{skiplayer future} effects for ESM3, Profluent-E1, DPLM, DPLM2, ProGen2 and ProGen3, respectively.
 Recall that \textit{skiplayer future} isolates whether computations performed for earlier tokens are reused when predicting held-out (non-intervened) positions.
 We quantify propagation at the representation level as the maximum change in downstream-layer hidden states on the future token positions when skipping each source layer.
+We also report layer-layer similarity alongside the effects heatmaps.
+Across model families, propagated effects are typically strongest when skipping early-to-middle layers and weaker for many late layers, with the separation often becoming clearer at larger scales.
+We also observe localized low-effect regions in early layers in some models, which supports the stage-like structure of the network across depth \citep{lad2024remarkable}.